kmamal/node-sdl/README.md

 ]
 ```

-Note that this list can sometimes be empty.
+Note that `sdl.audio.devices` may sometimes be an empty list.
-Despite that, in many common cases, it is still possible to successfully open the default device by only passing `type` to [`sdl.audio.openDevice()`](#sdlaudioopendevicedevice-options) like this:
+Despite that, in many common cases, it's still possible to successfully open the default device by only passing `type` to [`sdl.audio.openDevice()`](#sdlaudioopendevicedevice-options) like this:

 ```js
 const playbackInstance = sdl.audio.openDevice({ type: 'playback' })